Provide an easy way to create a scatterplot layer on the map (Bubble map option in MapTool)

 We can already create a scatterplot on the map, but it is not easy.
 We need a way to create a scatterplot layer on the map directly from the layers tab in the map control panel.

 #1 Updated by Kyle Monico over 6 years ago

 - Status changed from Open to Awaiting Feedback

 How would you expect to enter these values into the map?

 I think two (perhaps three) columns are necessary.
 For example, "FIPS or ISO Code" for one column and a column of values.
 This would restrict the bubbles to the centered bounds of each geometry.

 The other option is a column to specify (global values) X, another for Y, and a column of values.
 This would allow bubbles to be placed anywhere.

-#2 Updated by Mike Smyser about 6 years ago
+#2 Updated by Mike Smyser over 6 years ago

 Three columns would be necessary: